waihouC/Project-Assignment-1/README.md

 ## Testing ##

-Testing is done mainly on the following devices:
+Testing is done mainly on the following devices, and in conjunction with Chrome Developer Console:
 * Google Chrome on desktop
 * Microsoft Edge on desktop
 * Google Chrome on Samsung S21+